 #4.
 Take advantage of the new-year mindset 🏋🏿

 Going into 2018, 53% of Americans surveyed said that their new year’s resolution was to save money.
 But it’s also important to note that two out of three consumers have "made a purchase they weren't originally planning to make solely based on finding a coupon or discount.”

 Most people won’t stop shopping because of financial resolutions; they’ll just be on the lookout for better deals from you.
 (Plus, remember that some shoppers will be armed with gift cards or money from holiday gifts they returned!)

 The next most popular resolution at 45% of respondents was to exercise more or lose weight.
-Traveling more, reading more, and adopting new hobbies are all on the list as well.
+Traveling more, adopting new hobbies, and reading more are all on the list as well.
 It’s the time of year when people are most focused on self-improvement.
 Promoting your products that can help with this, or promoting any products with this kind of slant can help you capture prospect interest.

-In 2018, Salesforce estimated that Black Friday and Cyber Monday would account for 40% of retail sales for that entireyear.
-That means you probably have a sizable list of customers from the 2019 holiday shopping season who you can retarget for repeat business in 2020.
+In 2018, Salesforce estimated that Black Friday and Cyber Monday would account for 40% of retail sales for that entire year.
+That means you probably have a sizable list of customers from the holiday shopping season who you can retarget for repeat business in the new year.

 To do this, you can send chatbot messages and/or emails with information about:

 - Complementary products.
 Entice past customers to buy from you again with relevant suggestions based on their purchase history.
 You could let those who bought yoga apparel from you know that you’re now having a sale on yoga mats, for example.

 - Loyalty bonuses and rewards.
 Show past customers you value them, and get them to shop at your store again.
 Share a discount code to show your appreciation.
 Or, send them information about how they can benefit from your loyalty program.